rust-lang/book/second-edition/src/ch10-02-traits.md

 on the standard library trait `std::cmp::PartialOrd`.
 So in order to be able to use the greater-than operator, we need to specify `PartialOrd` in the trait bounds for `T` so that the `largest` function will work on slices of any type that can be compared.
-We don't need to bring `PartialOrd` into scope because it's in the prelude.
+We don’t need to bring `PartialOrd` into scope because it’s in the prelude.

 ```rust,ignore
 fn largest<T: PartialOrd>(list: &[T]) -> T {
 ```

-If we try to compile this, we'll get different errors:
+If we try to compile this, we’ll get different errors:

 ```text
 error[E0508]: cannot move out of type `[T]`, a non-copy array